will-snavely/will-snavely.github.io/_posts/2020-10-07-folding_at_home_p5.md

 ### Benchmark State
-The `BenchmarkState` class below defines some state that is applied to each individual benchmark we write (functions tagged with the `@Benchmark` annotation).
+The `BenchmarkState` class below defines some state that is applied to each individual benchmark we write.
 For this particular application, we want to run each function with different input sizes.
 To accomplish this, we define a field with the `@Param` annotation, and initialize that annotation with an `Array` of possible values.